 However, the competition is fierce, and most sell their version for much less.

-Keep in mind: Activated bamboo charcoal in a breathable bag is the same stuff whether you pay $5, $15 or $30 a bag – and you have options at all those prices and everywhere in between.
+Keep in mind: Activated bamboo charcoal in a breathable bag is the same stuff no matter how much you pay – and you have options at all those prices and everywhere in between.

-Breathe Green Activated Charcoal Bags are less than $5 per bag.
-There is one ingredient – activated bamboo charcoal – just like NatureFresh.
+Breathe Green Activated Charcoal Bags only have one ingredient – activated bamboo charcoal – just like NatureFresh.

-A 9-pack of Assorted Sizes from California Home Goods is less than $3 per bag.
+A 12-pack of Assorted Sizes from California Home Goods is not expensive too.
 The nice thing about an assortment of sizes is that you have one to fit each need – a large one for the closet, medium for your gym bag and small for your shoes.
 There are no additives in this product either.
 Just pure bamboo charcoal.

 The Bottom Line On NatureFresh Activated Bamboo Charcoal

 Most homes and active lifestyles have problem areas that would be fresher and healthier with a product like NatureFresh.
 This is true even if your home has central air conditioning and/or an air purifier.